MicrosoftDocs/sql-docs/docs/relational-databases/tutorial-sql-server-backup-and-restore-to-azure-blob-storage-service.md

 author: "rothja"
 ms.author: "jroth"
 ---
-# Tutorial: SQL Server Backup and Restore to Azure Blob Storage Service
+# Tutorial: SQL Server Back up and Restore to Azure Blob Storage Service
 [!INCLUDE[tsql-appliesto-ss2008-asdbmi-xxxx-xxx-md.md](../includes/tsql-appliesto-ss2008-asdbmi-xxxx-xxx-md.md)]
 This tutorial helps you understand how to write backups to and restore from the Azure Blob Storage Service.
-The article explains how to create an Azure Blob Container, write a backup to the blob service, and then perfor a simple restore.
+The article explains how to create an Azure Blob Container, write a backup to the blob service, and then perform a restore.

 ## Prerequisites
 To complete this tutorial, you must be familiar with [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] backup and restore concepts and T-SQL syntax.
 The prerequisites for this tutorial vary if you're running your workload on-premises, or within an Azure SQL Database managed instance.